 Our Board oversees an enterprise risk management ("ERM") approach to risk management that supports our operational and strategic objectives.
-It fulfills its oversight responsibilities through receipt of quarterly reports from management regarding material risks involving strategic planning and execution, operations, physical and cybersecurity, environmental, social and governance ("ESG"), financial, legal, safety, regulatory, and human resources risks.
+It fulfills its oversight responsibilities through receipt of quarterly reports from management regarding top enterprise risks that include: operational, regulatory and compliance, business and strategy, financial and technology, which include embedded climate-related risks.
 While our full Board retains responsibility for risk oversight, it delegates oversight of certain risk considerations to its committees within each of their respective areas of responsibility as defined in the charter for each committee.